accellera-official/systemc/docs/DEVELOPMENT.md

 header files should be  be handled according to the following criteria:

  * Update **major version** only together with
-   * IEEE 1666 update
+   * IEEE Standard 1666 update
-   * and/or major new language features (e.g. in pre-releases for IEEE update)
+   * and/or major new language features (e.g., in pre-releases for IEEE update)
  * Update **minor version** for new Accellera standard release
    * Significant language extension proposals to be added to next IEEE release
  * Update **patch version** for minor API changes